bentoml/BentoML/docs/source/tutorial.rst

    You will need to `install Docker <https://docs.docker.com/get-docker/>`_ before running this command.

-.. dropdown:: For Mac with Apple Chip
+.. dropdown:: For Mac with Apple Silicon
    :icon: cpu

    Specify the :code:`--platform` to avoid potential compatibility issues with some